mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 4. Update your AWS Account ID in `./Connected-Products/triggers/eventbridge_publish_battery_telemetry.json`
 5. Navigate into the folder Digital-Twins-With-AWS/atlas-backend and import the Connected-Products application `realm-cli push --local ./Connected-Products --remote Connected-Products` and configure the [options](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-cli/#run-the-app-creation-command) according your needs.

-    You should see the following questions appear:
+    You should see the following appear:

-        Do you wish to create a new app?

-        App Name

-        App Location

-        App Deployment Model

-        App Environment

-        Please confirm the new app details show above

         App created successfully